prelert/engine-java/README.md

         ...
     }

-If successful the new Job Id is returned otherwise if Job Id is empty an error has occurred.
+If successful the new Job ID is returned otherwise if Job ID is empty an error has occurred.
 The API Client logs any error message received after a call to the REST API and sets it to an internal variable accessible through the `getLastError` function.
 The last error is reset after every call to the API.

-The client's upload functions accept `InputStream` instances in this case a `FileIputStream` is used.
+The client's upload functions accept `InputStream` instances.
+In this case a `FileIputStream` is used:

     boolean success = engineApiClient.streamingUpload(baseUrl, jobId, fileStream, false);
     if (success == false)